The Palestine Solidarity Campaign (‘PSC’) and Deighton Pe...Read more

 “Joshua has encyclopaedic knowledge of ECHR law.
 He is extremely innovative, and possesses ability many years beyond his call.” – Legal 500 2024

-Josh acts in a broad range of judicial reviews.
-Drawing upon his experience in other areas, he has particular expertise in judicial reviews concerning the Human Rights Act, international law, the Equality Act, and climate change.
-He also has an established practice in community care, homelessness, social housing, and social welfare judicial reviews.
+Josh has a broad public law practice.
+Drawing upon his experience in other areas, he brings particular expertise in judicial reviews concerning the Human Rights Act, international law, the Equality Act, and climate change.

 Recent instructions include:

 Josh has a particular specialism in European and international human rights law.
-He has acted in significant cases before international human rights courts, including seven applications to the European Court of Human Rights (ECtHR) and an intervention to the Inter-American Court of Human Rights (IACtHR).
+He has acted in significant cases before international human rights courts, including multiple appearances before the Grand Chamber of the European Court of Human Rights (ECtHR).
 Josh also has experience in issues of State immunity, Statehood and self-determination, international humanitarian law, international environmental law, State responsibility, and international criminal law.

 Recent instructions include: